FodayFuard/Project_Excel/README.md

 ### Sample of Median Income Table by State
 ![](Median.png)
 ### XLOOKUP
-The XLOOKUP function was used to display, median income, region, famous_person, and tourist_attraction for each state selected in the data validation cell.
-Below is one example of how this function was used:
+The XLOOKUP function was used to display median income, region, famous_person, and tourist_attraction for each state selected in the data validation cell.
+Below is one example of how this function was used in a formula:
 `=XLOOKUP(state,MyTable[state_name],MyTable[top_tourist_attraction])`

+*Explanation of formula*

 `state`